agrc/api.mapserv.utah.gov/README.md

 ### ArcGIS Server

-ArcGIS Server contains the geocoding and geometry services that support the API.
+ArcGIS Server contains the geocoding services that support the API.
 UGRC typically deploys two geocoding services.
 One is sourced by road centerlines and the other with address points.
-The geometry service is used to project geometries into different spatial references than the source data.

 ArcGIS Server Environment Variables